-This course for all prospective middle/secondary education teachers and must be taken prior to student teaching.
-Candidates will focus on high school best practices in their area of certification/concentration.
-Topics will be differentiated by certification to include: literacy, media, classroom management, safety, assessment.
-30 hours of field experience is required.
-Prerequisites: Senior status OR Junior status with approval of Education advisor and Director of Education.
+This course is required for all prospective middle/secondary education teachers and must be taken prior to student teaching/clinical placement.
+Candidates will focus on best practices for secondary classrooms in their area of licensure/concentration.
+Topics will be differentiated by licensure to include literacy, media, classroom management, safety, and assessment.
+30 hours of field/clinical experience is required.
+Prerequisites: Senior status OR junior status with approval of Education advisor and Director of Education.